 “Remarkably little is known about the effects of energy drinks on the brain.
 We can’t even be sure how much of the taurine in the drink actually reaches the brain!
 Assuming that some of it does get absorbed, the taurine-which, if anything, seems to have a sedating effect on the brain-may actually play a role in the ‘crash’ people often report after drinking these highly caffeinated beverages.
 People have speculated that the post-Red Bull low was simply a caffeine-rebound effect, but it might also be due to the taurine content.”

 That’s a huge concern because it’s become trendy with young people to mix the drinks with alcohol.
-The daily dose of Taurine should be between 100-500mg, and one can of a popular energy drink, for example, has 1000 milligrams of synthetically produced Taurine.
+The daily serving of Taurine should be between 100-500mg, and one can of a popular energy drink, for example, has 1000 milligrams of synthetically produced Taurine.
 Some people are drinking up to eight cans a day (8000mg of Taurine), an amount that can have drug-like effects on the body and cause damage.
 Furthermore, mixing stimulants with sedatives, especially alcohol, is extremely risky.

 Taurine: The Magic Bullet for Energy?